deyanslavkov/revius/docs/architecture.md

     key TEXT PRIMARY KEY,
     value TEXT NOT NULL
 );
 -- Fields include: schema_version set to 1, repository_uuid set to a randomly generated uuid, and HEAD initially set to "ref: refs/heads/main".
+Add these 3 fields in the schema.
 -- Any code that opens a repo must check schema and repository version.
 If repo version > code supported, program must exit with a message.

 CREATE TABLE IF NOT EXISTS Blobs (